mrinalcs/mrinalcs.github.io/_posts/2024/07/05/submit-html-form-to-google-form.md

 You have now successfully set up an HTML form that submits data to Google Sheets via Google Forms.
 This method is straightforward and integrates  with Google's ecosystem, offering a convenient way to manage and analyze form submissions.

-To add this form submission to a jekyll site.